Honduras: Geography

-The north coast of Honduras borders the Caribbean Sea and the Pacific Ocean lies south through the Gulf of Fonseca.
+The north coast of Honduras borders the Caribbean Sea, and the Pacific Ocean lies south through the Gulf of Fonseca.
 Honduras consists mainly of mountains, with narrow plains along the coasts.
-A large undeveloped lowland jungle, La Mosquitia lies in the northeast, and the heavily populated lowland Sula valley in the northwest.
-In La Mosquitia lies the UNESCO world-heritage site Río Plátano Biosphere Reserve, with the Coco River which divides Honduras from Nicaragua.
+A large undeveloped lowland jungle, La Mosquitia, lies in the northeast and the heavily populated lowland Sula valley in the northwest.

 The Islas de la Bahía and the Swan Islands are off the north coast.
-Misteriosa Bank and Rosario Bank, 130 to 150 km north of the Swan Islands, fall within the Exclusive Economic Zone (EEZ) of Honduras.
+Misteriosa Bank and Rosario Bank, 130 to 150 km north of the Swan Islands, fall within the exclusive economic zone of Honduras.
 Natural resources include timber, gold, silver, copper, lead, zinc, iron ore, antimony, coal, fish, shrimp, and hydropower.